-In 2013, OC Community Services and Health Care Agency facilitated completion of 28 units of Mental Health Services Act permanent supportive housing.
-An additional 149 units are in various stages of development to provide permanent supportive housing throughout Orange County.
+Between 2013 to 2015, OC Community Services and Health Care Agency facilitated completion of 84 units of Mental Health Services Act permanent supportive housing.
+Up to 130 Project - Based vouchers are available for permanent supportive housing throughout Orange County.
 In addition, the OCHA continues implementation of the Shelter Plus Care supportive housing program that serves nearly 700 special needs homeless each month.
 As of 2013, the OC4Vets collaborative between the County OC Community Services and Health Care Agency has been fully implemented.
 Through Mental Health Services Act funding, the Orange County Veterans Service Office has a multi-service center that provides at-risk and homeless veterans with services such as mental health, employment, claims benefit, emergency housing assistance, permanent housing assistance, and other critical services.